 - 1. Remove the lower front panel. - 2.
 Undo the 2 screws securing the control box front panel.
-Carefully lift it up and lower. - 3.
-Pull off the 2 plugs and 3 push-on connections from the board.
-The board can now be removed by squeezing in the retaining barbs. - 4.
-Re-assemble in reverse order, ensuring that the push-on connections are as follows (from left to right): spark electrode, blank, earth, flame detector.
+Carefully lift it up and lower it down. - 3.
+Pull off the 2 plugs and the 2 push-on connections from the board.
+The board can now be removed by squeezing in the retaining barbs.
+4. Fit the new board and reassemble in reverse order, ensuring that the push-on connections are correctly fitted, as follows (from left to right): Earth - flame detector lead.